SvitlanaKo/gatsby-doc-template/content/lessons/discover/installation.md

 ---
-id: install
+id: "install"
-title: Installation and Deployment
+title: "Installation and Deployment"
 ---

 This is a link to [another document.](doc3.md)